The FBI wrote MLK a letter.

 Don't worry, don't worry, don't worry.

 "As we cross the bridge, look to the right, in the distance not too far, you'll see the place where Evel Knievel tried to jump Snake River Canyon in 1974.
 Everything went fine until he got about half way across.
 Then something went wrong and he had to pull his chute.
 He went back to Montana.
 He didn't try it again.
-But today they'll let anybody jump from the bridge for $55.
+Today they'll let anybody jump from the bridge for $55.
 When you get to the bottom, you gotta hike back out of the canyon.
 Hahaha!"

 Mom says, "I think my blood sugar is low."